 Enter the Envision Hands program

-In 2019, community charity initiative Envision Hands was created with the vision to turn discarded plastic bottle caps into mobility aids for children.
+In 2019, community charity initiative Envision Hands was created with the vision to turn discarded plastic bottle caps into interim mobility aids (prosthetic limbs) for children.

 The first phase of the project (bottle cap collection) was hugely successful, with the collection of over 5,000,000 bottle caps in Victoria and another 10,000,000 collected interstate.